ismyrnow/Leaflet.functionaltilelayer/README.md

 Leaflet.functionaltilelayer
 ===========================

-Leaflet tile layer with functionally defined URL and support for jQuery deferreds.
+Leaflet tile layer with functionally defined URL and support for promises.

 A typical use case is fetching tiles asynchronously, with an ajax request or IndexedDB query.

-*Does not require jQuery, unless you are using the deferred functionality*

 ## Usage
 Use it like any other tile layer, but instead of providing a `urlTemplate` as the first argument, provide a function.
-The function should return either the tile URL as a string, or a deferred object which resolves to a string.
+The function should return either the tile URL as a string, or a promise which resolves to a string.

 ```javascript
 var funcLayer = new L.TileLayer.Functional(function (view) {